-• an increase in the sectoral concentration of banks' portfolios which is deemed to pose a systemic threat (e.g. concentration in a sector with only a few counterparties).
+- an increase in interconnectedness between financial institutions, which increases the risk of systemic contagion via direct counterparty losses or via indirect exposures through other financial institutions; - an increase in the sectoral concentration of banks' portfolios which is deemed to pose a systemic threat (e.g. concentration in a sector with only a few counterparties).